The rate of purification of quantum trajectories: Introduction

 Although purification is a property of the physical trajectory itself, it also has direct consequences for state estimation.
 From an estimation perspective, this purification behavior is closely related to the ability to reconstruct the current state of the trajectory from the measurement record when the initial state is unknown.
 Just as a direct measurement of a non-degenerate observable on an arbitrary quantum system determines the post-measurement state from the measurement outcome alone, a purifying quantum trajectory allows one to reconstruct the system state asymptotically from the accumulated measurement record \cite{amini2021on-asymptotic, benoist2019invariant}.
 This notion is usually referred to as the stability of estimated quantum trajectories (or quantum filters).
 When the true system state and an estimated state are driven by the same measurement record, stability means that the dependence on the initial estimate is asymptotically lost.

-In the case of perfect measurements, purification has been shown to be necessary and sufficient for the asymptotic stability of estimated quantum trajectories \cite{bompais2024asymptotic,amini2021on-asymptotic}.
-For imperfect measurements, when the underlying quantum channel is irreducible, an appropriate contractivity condition—playing a role analogous to purification—has been shown to be necessary and sufficient for stability \cite{amini2025asymptotic}.
-These stability properties have also been used to establish the uniqueness of invariant measures for both perfect and imperfect measurements \cite{benoist2019invariant,amini2025asymptotic}.
-In addition, the set of invariant measures in the presence of dark subspaces was characterized in \cite{benoist2024dark}.
+{In the case of perfect measurements, on which we focus in this article, purification has been shown to be necessary and sufficient for the asymptotic stability of estimated quantum trajectories \cite{bompais2024asymptotic,amini2021on-asymptotic}.
+For imperfect measurements, trajectories typically do not purify — the set of pure states is generally not invariant under the dynamics — yet some filter stability results still exist: when the underlying quantum channel is irreducible, an appropriate contractivity condition yields necessary and sufficient condition for stability \cite{amini2025asymptotic}.
+These stability properties have also been used to establish the uniqueness of the invariant measure for both perfect and imperfect measurements \cite{benoist2019invariant,amini2025asymptotic}, and the set of invariant measures in the presence of dark subspaces was characterized in \cite{benoist2024dark}.}

 While asymptotic purification and state-estimation results provide essential qualitative insight, they leave open quantitative questions regarding the speed of convergence.
 Understanding how fast purification and estimation occur is however crucial.
 At a conceptual level, convergence rates capture the efficiency of information transfer from the system to the detector, governing the reduction of uncertainty induced by measurement.
 From an applied perspective, these rates set fundamental limits on the performance of quantum filtering methods, the responsiveness of feedback control, and the feasibility of real-time state monitoring.
 Addressing these questions is therefore essential for both theoretical understanding and practical implementation.